sharronesofer/visual_dm/VDM/docs/DocumentationStyleGuide.md

-# XML Documentation Style Guide for Visual_DM
+# XML Documentation Style Guide for Dreamforge

 ## Overview
-This guide defines the required XML documentation tags, formatting conventions, and usage patterns for all C# scripts in the Visual_DM project.
+This guide defines the required XML documentation tags, formatting conventions, and usage patterns for all C# scripts in the Dreamforge project.
 All public classes, methods, and properties must be documented according to these standards.
 Special attention should be given to UI and quest-related code.

 ## Required XML Tags
 - `<summary>`: Briefly describes the purpose of the class, method, or property.